engie-group/shaystack/docs/AWS.md

 You can use the parameters:

 * `--customer` to set the customer id for all imported records
-* `--no-time-series` if you don't want to upload the time-series referenced in `hisURI` tags'
+* `--no-time-series` if you don't want to upload the time-series referenced in `hisURI` tags
 * `--reset` to force the upload, and create a new version for all files in the bucket.

 If the source and target are in different buckets in the same region, the copy was done from bucket to bucket.